davidsdevel/rocket-translator/README.md

 - [ ] Next Framework
 - [ ] Angular Support

-**Note:** if you see that some feature is missing, you can write an issue, and tell what feature is missing.
+**Note:** If you see that some feature is missing, you can open a pull request or write an issue, and tell what feature is missing.

 ## Contributing